Ask Financer

 - Brokerage costs for trading securities, and custodial services.

 All of this gets bundled into that single percentage you see listed as the expense ratio.
 Now here's where it gets serious.
-The compounding impact of expense ratios can absolutely devastate your returns over time.
+The compounding impact of expense ratios can devastate your returns over time.

-Let's use concrete U.S. examples.
+Let's use concrete examples.
 Say you invest $10,000 and it grows at 10% annually over 20 years.
-With a 1% expense ratio, you'll pay $12,250 in total fees.
-But with a 0.1% ratio?
-You'll only pay $770.
-That's an $11,480 difference.
+With a 1% expense ratio, you'd end up paying roughly $12,250 in total fees.
+With a 0.1% ratio, you'd pay just $770.
+That's an $11,480 difference from a single percentage point.

-Here's another one: $100,000 invested at 7% annual return over 20 years with a 1% expense ratio yields approximately $320,713 after fees.
+Another comparison: $100,000 invested at 7% annual return over 20 years with a 1% expense ratio yields approximately $320,713 after fees.
 The exact same investment with a 0.2% ratio yields $372,756.
-That's a $52,043 difference.
+That's a $52,043 difference, just from choosing a cheaper fund.

-SmartAsset found that a 0.60% difference in expense ratios costs investors $8,630 more over 30 years on a $10,000 initial investment.
+A SmartAsset study found that a 0.60% difference in expense ratios costs investors $8,630 more over 30 years on a $10,000 initial investment.

 You can't avoid these fees by selling quickly, either.
 They're charged annually regardless of how long you hold the fund.
 The moment you own shares, the clock starts ticking.